zhw12/conceptEmbedding/README.md

 ```
 The concept extraction and segmentation are in `segPhrase.sh`, which calls `domain_keyphrase_extraction.sh` for concept extraction.

- Segmented text processing and phrase to token convertion is in `convertSegphraseToPhraseAsWord.py`.
+ Segmented text processing and phrase-to-token convertion is in `convertSegphraseToPhraseAsWord.py`.

 Concept embedding learning is in `learnEmbedding.py`.